MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-tutorial-add-qna.md

    1. If necessary, create a QnA service.
 (You can use an existing QnA Maker service or create a new one for this tutorial.)
 For more detailed QnA Maker instructions, see [Create a QnA Maker service](https://docs.microsoft.com/azure/cognitive-services/qnamaker/how-to/set-up-qnamaker-service-azure) and [Create, train, and publish your QnA Maker knowledge base](https://docs.microsoft.com/azure/cognitive-services/qnamaker/quickstarts/create-publish-knowledge-base).
    1. Connect your QnA service to your knowledge base.
    1. Name your knowledge base.
-   1. To populate your knowledge base, use the **BotBuilder-Samples\samples\csharp_dotnetcore\11.qnamaker\CognitiveModels\smartLightFAQ.tsv** file from the samples repo.
+   1. To populate your knowledge base, use the `BotBuilder-Samples\samples\csharp_dotnetcore\11.qnamaker\CognitiveModels\smartLightFAQ.tsv` file from the samples repo.
+If you have downloaded the samples, upload the file *smartLightFAQ.tsv* from your computer.
    1. Click **Create your kb** to create the knowledge base.
 1. **Save and train** your knowledge base.
 1. **Publish** your knowledge base.

-Once your QnA Maker app is published, select the _SETTINGS_ Tab, and scroll down to 'Deployment details'.
-Record the following values from the _Postman_ Sample HTTP request.
+Once your QnA Maker app is published, select the **SETTINGS** tab, and scroll down to *Deployment details*.
+Copy  the following values from the *Postman* HTTP example request.

 ```text
 POST /knowledgebases/<knowledge-base-id>/generateAnswer